Category:

 zoom in to right candidate

-Creating a system that allows your team to properly qualify franchise candidates takes a little work and a lot of communicating.
+Creating a system that allows your team to properly qualify franchise candidates takes a little work – and a lot of communicating.

 By MSA Worldwide

-In Part 1 of this series, I discussed the need for franchisors to shift their thinking about their priorities in qualifying a franchise candidate.
+In Part 1 of this series, we discussed the need for franchisors to shift their thinking about their priorities in qualifying a franchise candidate.
 Generally, one of the first questions a franchise sales person will ask a franchise candidate is:

 “Have you thought about how much you will be comfortable investing in a business?”